diffkemp/diffkemp/README.md

 ### Tests

-The project contains unit and regression testing using pytest that can be run
+The project contains a number of unit tests and regression tests.

-by:
+## Unit Tests

+These tests are build together with the library during main build process and can be executed by running a binary called `runTest` found in the build directory.

+For their runtime you can facilitate CMake's test manager `ctest` and run the test via:

+    ninja -c BUILDDIR test

+## Regression Tests

+Another group of tests are regression tests which use `pytest` and there are two ways of how you might call them.

+1. if you have build the project using `pip`:

         pytest tests

+2. if didn't use `pip`, then you have to use generated test runner which can be found in `BUILDDIR/bin/run_e2e_tests.py` which links to correct version of SimpLL.

 The tests require the sources of the following kernel versions to be stored and configured in `kernel/linux-{version}` directories: